 5.1 We will take appropriate technical and organisational precautions to secure your personal data and to prevent the loss, misuse or alteration of your personal data.

 5.2 We will store all your personal data on secure servers, personal computers and mobile devices, and in secure manual record-keeping systems.

-5.3 The following personal data will be stored by us in encrypted form: your passwords.
+5.3 The following personal data will be stored by us in encrypted form: your passwords and personal information.